mikejac/node-red-contrib-google-smarthome/README.md

         msg.topic = 'online'
         msg.payload = true

-If `topic` is something else then `payload` must be an object and tells the online state, ambient and target temperature of the thermostate.
+If `topic` is something else then `payload` must be an object and tells every attribute.

         msg.topic = 'set'
         msg.payload = {